SherwinEspela/UnrealEngine-Tenchu-Remake/README.md

 2. Choose Target source tab
 3. Select the "Root" bone in the Chain Mapping panel ( under the Details panel )
 4. In the details panel, under FK group, find the Translation Mode.
-5. In Translation Mode, select Globally Scaled in the dropdown.
+5. In Translation Mode, select Globally Scaled in the dropdown. // originally set to None
+6. Select and save a new animation.
+Open the newly saved animation file, enable Root Motion.